needle-tools/needle-engine-support/documentation/getting-started.md

 1. **Download our installer**
     <needle-button href="https://engine.needle.tools/downloads/unity"><strong>Download Needle Engine for Unity</strong></needle-button>  • [Alternative](https://package-installer.glitch.me/v1/installer/needle/com.needle.engine-exporter?registry=https://packages.needle.tools&scope=com.needle&scope=org.khronos)

     Our installer is a `.unitypackage` that will set everything up for you.
+It is very small, and it rarely changes.
+It contains just enough code to download and install Needle packages from our code registry.

 1. **Install by dropping into Unity**
    Drop the downloaded `.unitypackage` file into a Unity project and confirm that you want to import it.
-   This will set up Needle Engine and Needle Exporter for Unity.
+   This will download the latest version of Needle Engine and Needle Tools for Unity directly from our custom package registry.

 2. **Wait for the installation to finish**
    You may have to click _Assets > Refresh_ once or focus another app and then focus Unity again.